tomharvey/aws-s3cp-bulk/README.md

 appropriate access to the source files and destination bucket.
-The function will operate using a new IAM role, named along the lines of `aws-s3cp-bulk-production-{AWS::Region}-lambdaRole` so add permissions to that role which allow read from the source files and write to the destination bucket.
+The function will operate using a new IAM role, named along the lines of `aws-s3cp-bulk-production-{AWS::Region}-lambdaRole` Add permissions to that role to allow read from the source files and write to the destination bucket.

 ### Run!
 You can now invoke the function using

-`serverless invoke --function bulk-cp --data list_of_files_to_copy.csv`
+`serverless invoke --function bulk-cp --data {LIST_OF_FILES_TO_COPY.CSV}`

 ### Results
-Results will be generated and written to your 'operational bucket' alongside your input file using the naming scheme of `./reports/input_name_report_YYYY-MM-DD.json`
+Results will be generated and written to your 'operational bucket' alongside your input file using the naming scheme of `./reports/{INPUT_NAME}_report_{YYYY-MM-DD}.json`

-Inside this file you will find a summary object and a detail list of each file copy command result.
+Inside this file you will find a summary object and a detailed list of each file copy command's result.

 The summary will inform you of the total number of operations, the number of successes and the number of failures.

-The detail will report the source and destination file pair along with either the ETag of the file on success, or the error message if an error occured.
+The detail will report the source/destination file pair, along with either the ETag of the file on success, or the error message if an error occured.

+## Why the CSV input approach?
+There is a need to feed the command with *large* amounts of data, around 10million files, each with a destination.
+This volume of data is too large to otherwise feed into the command, and by outputting the results to a file, we do not need to ensure rapid response time.

+With smaller numbers of files, a JSON POST body may suffice, but there is as yet no API Gateway to accept this kind of request-response mode of operation.
+Feel free to contribute if you want to add this interface here.